 Model Checking: Symbolic model checking allows the verification of many non-trivial properties of large software systems.
 Tools exist, such as NuSMV 2 [8], to allow developers to verify questions about system security without having to learn or implement complex model checking methods.
 The information stored in our database represents the internals of an entire code base.
-Developers can format this data appropriately and pass it to model checking tools to verify the correctness of portions of the system.
+Developers can format this data appropriately and pass it to model checking tools to verify the correctness of a system.

-6 Use Cases
+Use Cases

-In this section we give example uses for GDE using the db-dump plug-in to extract GCC's intermediate representation.
+In this chapter we give example uses for GDE using the db-dump plug-in to extract GCC's intermediate representation.
 We discuss several plug-ins that we have developed in order to illustrate the benefits GDE brings to plug-in development.
-The three plug-ins we use as examples in this section are a call-tracing plug-in, the verbose-dump plug-in previously discussed in Section 3, and a bounds-checking plug-in.
-Our first two use cases discuss issues faced while developing a calltracing plug-in.
-We then discuss an issue faced while expanding the predecessor to db-dump, a plug-in named verbose-dump.
-Verbose-dump is very similar to dbdump with the differences being verbose-dump outputs GIMPLE to stdout and does not handle redundant data well.
+The three plug-ins we use as examples in this chapter are a call-tracing plug-in, the verbose-dump plug-in previously discussed in Chapter 3, and a bounds-checking plug-in.
+Our first two use cases discuss issues faced while developing a call-tracing plug-in.
+We then discuss an issue faced while expanding the verbose-dump plug-in discussed in Chapter 3.
 Next, we discuss issues faced while developing a bounds-checking plug-in and we finally conclude by discussing a potential use case for our GDB console.